Robust Group Synchronization via Cycle-Edge Message Passing: Introduction

 In the noiseless case, one aims to exactly recover the original group elements under certain conditions on the corruption and the graph.
 In the noisy case, one aims to nearly recover the original group elements with recovery error depending on the distribution of $d_{\mathcal G}(g_{ij}^\epsilon, e_{\mathcal G})$.

-At last, we remark that for extended corruption and noise models, where a measurement $g_{ij}$ may not be in $\mathcal G$, but in an embedding space, one can first project $g_{ij}$ onto $\mathcal G$ and then apply the advocated method.
-Theory developed for the former model can extend for the latter one.
+At last, we remark that for similar models where the measurement $g_{ij}$ may not be in $\mathcal G$ but in an embedding space, one can first project $g_{ij}$ onto $\mathcal G$ and then apply our proposed method.
+Any theory developed for our model can extend for the latter one by projecting onto $\mathcal G$.